 3 Average number of employees

-If this is the company’s first financial year and the company meets at least two of the three size thresholds, then it may qualify as a micro-entity.
-For subsequent years, however, the rules are more complex and are explained in our guide entitled How to calculate company size when preparing year end accounts.
+If this is the company’s first financial year and the company is within at least two of the three size thresholds, then it may qualify as a micro-entity.
+For subsequent years, however, the rules are more complex and are explained in our guide entitled How to calculate company size when preparing year end accounts, including a flowchart showing how to navigate the potential complexities of the ‘two years in, two years out rule’.

 Are some types of company excluded from being treated as micro-entities?